acidb/mobiscroll-docs/docs/vue/eventcalendar/api.md

 <Localizations />

 ## Methods
-These methods are actions that can be performed on mobiscroll instance.
+These methods are actions that can be performed on a component instance.

 <Methods />

 ## Slots
-The display of Eventcalendar can be customized with different slots functions.
+The display of the Eventcalendar can be customized with different slot functions.

 <Slots />